-CAPT G. Mark Hardy, USNR Commanding Officer NR SPAWAR HQ 601
+CAPT G. Mark Hardy, USN National President

-eptember is the month for ruining careers.
-E-7, E-8, O-4, and O-5 Reserve FITREPS are all due.
-However, new and experienced CO's alike often sign FITREP's that can inadvertently damage careers.
-Therefore, let me share with you my prospective on fitness report preparation.
-Selection boards use FITREPS to decide on promotions and to select senior officers and CO's for pay billets.
-Accordingly, write FITREPS for selection boards, and recognize that only the reviewing board member will actually read the comments.
+Poorly written FITREPs routinely ruin careers.
+As competition for top jobs grows more intense, a single misstep can place a Sailor in the "dog house" for years, if not permanently.
+Therefore, let me share with you my perspective on fitness report preparation.
+Selection boards use FITREPs to decide on promotions and to select senior officers and COs for pay billets.
+Accordingly, write FITREPs for selection boards, and recognize that only the reviewing board member will actually read the comments.
 Aim for "talking points" that the briefer can use to sell your Sailor to other board members.

 Selection board members notice the following items when evaluating a record.
-Uncertainty rarely works in one's favor, and records with questionable FITREPS rarely get the benefit of doubt.
+Uncertainty rarely works in one's favor, and records with questionable FITREPs rarely get the benefit of doubt.
 To avoid inadvertently damaging your people's careers (or to document performance that is not superlative), be aware of the following deadly sins:

 Lack of continuity.
 Records should have day-to-day continuity.
 If not, it begs the question, "what happened during this hole?"
 As mentioned previously, uncertainty is bad.
-Ensure that the FROM date is one day after the last TO date, or help your sailor retrieve the missing dates with the previous reporting senior.
+Ensure that the FROM date is one day after the last TO date, or help your Sailor retrieve the missing dates with the previous reporting senior.

 Non-descriptive block 29 abbreviation.
 The 14 characters in the block 29 duties box appear in the performance summary record (PSR) briefed at boards.
 List the most significant duty performed.
-Common abbreviations are best (e.g., CO, XO).
-If a person served only part-time in that job, still list it (and quantify months in block 29 text.)
-If you're especially clever, recognize that the PSR line breaks after seven characters - two spaces between ADMIN and OFFICER enhance readability.
+Common abbreviations are best (e.g., CO, XO, CMC).
+If a person served only parttime in that job, still list it (and quantify months in block 29 text.)
+If you're especially clever, recognize that the PSR line breaks after seven characters -- two spaces between ADMIN and OFFICER enhance readability.

-The Ten Deadly Sins of FITREPS
+The Ten Deadly Sins of FITREPs